LidaWangPSU/BASIC/README.md

 It is developed and maintained by Lida Wang at [Dajiang Liu's Group](https://dajiangliu.blog).

 ## Installation
-BASIC is hosted on GitHub, making it easy to install and update.
+BASIC is hosted on GitHub (R >= 4.2.1), making it easy to install and update.
 Before installing.
 The following R packages are required: MASS, dplyr, data.table, tidyr, R.utils, pracma, quadprog and ATAC.

 Steps to Install:
 ```r